eyedeekay/gitlab-to-gitea/README.md

 More-or-less a port of [gitlab-to-gitea](https://git.autonomic.zone/kawaiipunk/gitlab-to-gitea) from python to Go because *fixing* python appears to be a thing I just can't get my mind around, but *rewriting* it?
 I'm actually OK at that.

+Also includes: `cmd/forkfix`, for fixing fork relationships between migrated repositories by manipulating the gitea mysql database and `cmd/unmigrate` to delete everything from a gitea instance except for the admin users.

 ## Core Functionality

 - Migrates users, groups, and their relationships from GitLab to Gitea